danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 ![A screenshot of an app where scroll offset is not zero]({{page.assets}}scroll-scrolled.png){:width="300"}

 That's basically it.
-You now have a `ScrollView` replacement that let's you define an action that provides you with the scroll offset, which you will hopefully use in more exciting ways than to just present it in the navigation view.
+You now have a `ScrollView` replacement that let's you define an action that provides you with the scroll offset, which you can use in more exciting ways than to just present it as above.

 ## Binding vs action

 If you have seen similar code before and wonder why I'm not using a binding instead of the action, I find using a binding confusing when it's not possible to change the value to scroll to a certain offset.

-Since the binding is thus in fact read-only and writing to it would lead to bugs, I decided use an action.
+Since the binding is thus in fact read-only and writing to it would lead to bugs, I decided use an action instead, and provide it with the scroll offset.

-If we find a way to scroll to a certain offset, for instance by adding 1 point tall items to the scroll content and using a `ScrollViewReader`, I'd be happy to change this to a binding.
-Until then, I think the action approach is perfectly although perhaps not as convenient as using a binding.
+If we'd find a way to scroll to a certain offset, I'd be happy to change this to a binding.
+Until then, I think the action approach is perfectly fine, although perhaps not as convenient as using a binding.

 ## Conclusion

 `ScrollViewWithOffset` replaces `ScrollView` and lets you track scroll offset by just providing it with an additional `onScroll` action.

-I have added `ScrollViewWithOffset` to my newly released [ScrollKit]({{page.github}}) library.
-You can find the source code [here]({{page.source}}).
-If you decide to give it a try, I'd be very interested in hearing what you think.
+I have added `ScrollViewWithOffset` to my newly released [ScrollKit]({{project.url}}) library.
+You can find the source code [here]({{project.url}}{{page.source}}).
+If you give it a try, I'd love to hear what you think.

-Big thanks to [Daniel Arden]({{page.argen}}) for providing me with this nice offset tracking and for joining me in the my efforts to build a fun scroll view feature that we'll uncover in the next post.
+Big thanks to [Daniel Arden]({{page.arden}}) for providing me with this nice offset tracking and for joining me in the my efforts to build a fun scroll view feature that we'll uncover in the next post.
 Stay tuned!